radarroark/xitdb/README.md

 // because each transaction is stored as an item in this list const list = try DB.ArrayList(.read_write).init(db.rootCursor());

-// this is how a transaction is executed. we call list.appendCopy,
+// this is how a transaction is executed. we call list.appendContext,
-// which grabs the most recent copy of the db and appends it to the list.
+// providing it with the most recent copy of the db and a context
-// then, in the context below, we interpret it as a HashMap
+// object. the context object has a method that will run before the
+// transaction has completed. this method is where we can write
+// changes to the db. if any error happens in it, the transaction
+// will not complete and the db will be unaffected.
+//
-// and add a bunch of data to it. after this transaction, the db will
+// after this transaction, the db will look like this if represented
-// look like this if represented as JSON (in reality the format is binary):
+// as JSON (in reality the format is binary):
 //
 // {"foo": "foo",
 //  "bar": "bar",